mijdavis2/docker-pi-hole/README.md

 - replace the running pihole container with the latest version
 - and clean up dangling docker images.

+**DNS over HTTPS**

+For DNS over HTTPS, run `docker-compose -f docker-compose-doh.yml up -d`.
+Make sure to use the correct image for your machine's architecture!

 ## Upgrade Notices:

 ### Docker Pi-Hole v4.2.2